dansansi/MyGamingList/README.md

 # MyGamingList

-Track all your games - what you played, what you're playing, what you're wishing, your favorites and even the ones you hated.
+Track all your games, what you played, what you're playing, what you're wishing, your favorites and even the ones you hated.

 ## Tech Stack